BarlowR/BarlowR.github.io/content/projects/Outdoor_Gear/Synthetic_Quilts/Synthetic_Quilts.md

 ## Synthetic Quilts
 2024-01-24

-## Design Notes
+## Design

-Years ago, I made a 7.5 synthetic quilt.
-It was too long, heavy and poorly made, but hell it was warm.
-The draw of synthetic insulation is that it doesn't lose the insulation properties of the material when wet, unlike down.
-When down wets out, it will compress and no longer keep you warm.
-This 7.5oz quilt has been my bag of choice for winter trips, and it's kept me warm during some miserable wet, cold evenings.
+In college I used a Sierra Designs Cloud 20F for a number of years as my one and only sleeping bag.
+It served me well out on spring/summer/fall trips, and for 2 months of nightly use when I lived out of my car for a summer.
+While living in California in the winter of 2019, I started to get into weekend long backcountry touring trips out in the Sierras.
+After the first one of these, it was readily apparent to me that the Cloud wasn't going to cut it.
+I didn't want to shell out $400 for a new 0F down sleeping bag, so I started looking into other options.

-Maggie bought a super heavy, bulky sleeping bag a while ago.
-As a Christmas gift, I decided to make her a similar quilt for use on our adventures.
-I also decided to make myself an ultralight quilt for future fast-packing adventures and Vol-Biv adventures even further in the future.
+I stumbled on Apex synthetic insulation quilts through the backpackinglight.com forums.
+On the forums, users had posted plans for making lightweight, simple quilts using synthetic Climashield Apex insulation.
+When down insulation wets out, it will compress and no longer keep you warm.
+The draw of synthetic insulation is that it doesn't lose insulation when wet.
+This makes it a prime candidate for sleeping bags that are to be used in snow or wet climates.

-Both quilts would share the following features:
+The quilt design is a bit of a departure from a standard sleeping bag.
+Instead of having insulation in a cylinder all around you, the quilt design omits the insulation between you and your sleeping pad.
+Compressed down or Apex has much less insulation than when the same material is allowed to loft.
+Sleeping bag insulation is essentially wasted if you're laying on top of it.
+By omitting the material underneath you, a quilt can be lighter while being just as warm as a comparable sleeping bag.

-* Tapered bottom section w/ 3 snaps along the taper taper
+in 2019, using what I found online, I hacked my way through the design and sewing of a 7.5 Apex quilt.
+The quilt came out too long (even for me at 6'5"), heavy, and generally poorly made, but it met its single objective of being warm.
+This quilt has been my bag of choice for winter trips, and it's kept me warm during many miserable, wet, cold evenings.

-* Loop and cinch on bottom closure
+Coming back to the present, Maggie owns a super heavy, bulky sleeping bag that hasn't kept her warm enough on some of our recent backpacking trips.
+As a Christmas gift, I decided to make her a synthetic quilt for use on our adventures.
+I also decided to make myself an ultralight quilt for future fast-packing and Vol-Biv adventures.

-* Single buckle clasp on top and elastic cinch
+Synthetic quilts are much simpler to design and sew than down quilts.
+With down, one must sew internal baffles throughout the sleeping bag to keep the down in place, then stuff the bag one handful at a time.
+Synthetic insulation can be sewn directly to the edges of a sleeping bag and keeps its shape without the need for internal structure.

-Mine would use a single layer of 3.6oz apex insulation and orange and purple [Ion Fabric](https://dutchwaregear.com/product/ion/), and I would use 2 layers of 3.6 for Maggie's and [Hexon 1.6](https://dutchwaregear.com/product/hexon-1-6/) fabric in orange/purple/black.
+My quilt, the ultralight one, uses a single layer of 3.6oz apex insulation and orange and purple [Ion Fabric](https://dutchwaregear.com/product/ion/).
+Maggie's uses 2 layers of 3.6 and [Hexon 1.6](https://dutchwaregear.com/product/hexon-1-6/) fabric in orange/purple/black.

-## Fabrication Notes
+## Fabrication

 I decided to sew patterns into the top of both quilts.
 I had a hell of a time lining everything up, even though the panels were all straight cuts.
-My sewing machine would pull along the slippery fabric of the bottom panel, but there wasn't enough friction between the layers to pull along the top as much.
+My sewing machine would pull along the slippery fabric of the bottom panel, but the top panel would be held back by the foot, resulting in bunching.
+I had to hand feed most of it to keep all of the layers in tension together.

 {%- include photo.html
     path="photos/sewingpanels.jpg"